 - I use two of these plastic boxes to organize the milk in my freezer, and one in my cupboard to store extra bottles and pump parts.
 They are the perfect size to stand the bags up on their sides!
 I also have several in my nursery to organize my baby’s pacifiers, socks, and other small stuff!

 Breast Pump Assembly: Spectra S2 vs Medela PISA

 Assembling the Spectra S2 or the Medela PISA is a pisa cake (sorry… pun intended)!
 The S2 has a few more steps since you also have to assemble the backflow protectors, but it is all very simple: wash, sterilize, and dry the parts, then put them together.
 The washing will probably take longer than assembly!

 First of all, the Medela PISA comes with several parts and you will need to wash most of them.

-The Medela PISA breast pump comes with a tote bag, portable battery pack, electrical plug, small cooler bag, small ice pack, four 5 oz (150 ml) bottles, one set of two 24mm flanges, two connector tubes, and two valves with membranes.
+The Medela Pump In Style breast pump comes with a tote bag, portable battery pack, electrical plug, small cooler bag, small ice pack, four 5 oz (150 ml) bottles, one set of two 24mm flanges, two connector tubes, and two valves with membranes.
 You will need to wash the bottles, flanges (the “shields” that go onto your breasts), and valves (the little, hard plastic yellow pieces and white flaps).